I’m about to share a list of 5 things that I think confident, thriving, secure stepmoms don’t waste their time and energy worrying about.

 BUT no matter what that relationship looked like, it really has NOTHING to do with the current one.

-In trying to find a story that fits our current narrative (the dynamics of the currently co-parenting relationship) we often ask questions about their relationship… sometimes the answers to those questions make us feel insecure.
+In trying to find a story that fits our current narrative (the dynamics of the current co-parenting relationship) we often ask questions about their relationship… sometimes the answers to those questions make us feel insecure.

 Here’s the cold hard truth.